AwakenedSways/SovereignRoots/README.md

 This site is for informational purposes only.
 Always consult a healthcare provider before starting any new herbal regimen.

 ## 📁 File Structure

+## 🚀 Deployment
+This site is deployed using GitHub Pages.
+The main branch serves the live site.

+## 📝 License
+All rights reserved.
+Content and design © Sovereign Roots.

+## ⚠️ Disclaimer
+The information provided on this site is for educational purposes only and does not constitute medical advice.
+These statements have not been evaluated by the FDA.
+Sovereign Roots products are not intended to diagnose, treat, cure, or prevent any disease.

+## 📞 Contact
+For questions about this website or Sovereign Roots products, please reach out directly.

+---

+*Crafted with golden intention & plant wisdom - by Jessilyn All rights reserved.* 🌱